Canon 1D vs G5X

-The Canon EOS-1D and the Canon PowerShot G5 X are two digital cameras that were announced, respectively, in September 2001 and October 2015.
+The Canon EOS-1D and the Canon PowerShot G5 X are two digital cameras that were officially introduced, respectively, in September 2001 and October 2015.
 The 1D is a DSLR, while the G5X is a fixed lens compact.
-The cameras are based on an APS-H (1D) and an one-inch sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the G5X provides 20 MP.
+The cameras are based on an APS-H (1D) and an one-inch (G5X) sensor.
+The 1D has a resolution of 4.1 megapixels, whereas the G5X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is considerably smaller (65 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the G5X does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the G5X can take 210 images on a single charge of its NB-13L power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the G5X can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.